-- Our policies are rooted in Christian Values. - Our pupils engage in the School Council. - Inclusive values are evident in our policies and paperwork. - Our pupils take part in, and lead aspects of, school life e.g. school council, leading Collective Worship and taking part in community events. - Leaders seeks opportunities to share practise across other schools within DNEAT. - Leaders actively support and contribute to local network meetings e.g. cluster meetings, transition opportunities, Headteacher conferences and DNEAT Ambassadors and network days. - Pupils are involved in the decision making of school life. - A strong relationship is established between school and the local parish.
+- Our policies are rooted in Christian Values - Provision for transfer and transition is recognised as an opportunity for 'welcoming the stranger' - Our pupils engage in the school council - Inclusive values are evident in our policies and paperwork - Our pupils take part in, and lead aspects of, school life e.g. school council, leading worship, taking part in community events - Leaders seeks opportunities to share practise across other schools within DNEAT - Leaders actively support and contribute to local networks e.g cluster meetings, transitional opportunities, Headteacher conferences. - Pupils are involved in the decision making of school life. - A strong relationship is established between school and the local parish

-Cultural Development at Kessingland Church of England Primary Academy
+Cultural Development at Kessingland CE Primary Academy

-Pupils' cultural development is shown by their:
+Pupil's cultural development is shown by their:

-- Understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and that of others - Understanding and appreciation of the range of different cultures within school and further afield as an essential element of their preparation for life in modern Britain - Knowledge of Britain's democratic parliamentary system and its central role in shaping our history and values, and in continuing to develop Britain - Willingness to participate in and respond positively to artistic, sporting and cultural opportunities - Interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity, and the extent to which they understand, accept, respect and celebrate diversity, as shown by their tolerance and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities
+- Understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and that of others - Understanding and appreciation of the range of different cultures within school and further afield as an essential element of their preparation for life in modern Britain - Knowledge of Britain's democratic parliamentary system and its central role in shaping our history and values, and in continuing to develop Britain - Willingness to participate in and respond positively to artistic, sporting and cultural opportunities - Interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity, and the extent to which they understand, accept, respect and celebrate diversity, as shown by their tolerance and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communitie

-The CULT The CULTURAL development of pupils is shown by their: CU1 understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and that of others British Values Core Values Respe ct, Tolerance, Individual Liberty Responsibility, Respect CU2 understanding and appreciation o f the range of different cultures within school and further afield as an essential elem ent of their preparation for life in modern Britain British Values Core Values Respe ct, Tolerance, Individual Liberty Trust, Friendship CU3 knowledge of Britain's democrati c parliamentary system and its central role in shaping our history and values, an d in continuing to develop Britain British Values Core Values Democracy, Rule of Law Respect, Responsibility CU4 willingness to participate in and recultural opportunities espond positively to artistic, musical, sporting and British Values Core Values Individual Liberty Friendship, Perseverance, Responsibility CU5 interest in exploring, improving ur nderstanding of - and showing respect for - different faiths and cultural divers ity, and the extent to which they understand, accept, respect and celebrate diversity, as shown by their tolerance and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities.
-British Values Core Values Respect, Tolerance Trust, Friendship, Respect, Responsibility
+The Cultural development of p upils is shown by their: CUI ation of the wide range of cultural infl uences that have shaped their own British Values Core Values Tools for Learning Respect, Tolerance, Individual Liberty Respect, Responsibility Improving own learning and performance, Sense of self-worth, thinking skills ation of the range of different cultures ir preparation for life in modern Britain British Values Core Values Tools for Learning Respect, Tolerance, Individual Liberty Trust, Friendship Learning with others, Thinking skills knowledge of Britain's dem and values, and in continui ocratic parliamentary system and its ong to develop Britain central role in shaping our history British Values Core Values Tools for Learning Democracy, Rule of Law Respect, Responsibility Thinking skills, Speaking and Listening willingness to participate in opportunities and respond positively to artistic, mu sical, sporting and cultural British Values Core Values Tools for Learning Individual Liberty Friendship, Responsibility, Perseverance Learning with others, Improving own Learning and Performance, Independence and Responsibility, Sense of self-worth, Listening and Speaking, Thinking skills Interest in exploring, improving understanding of - and showing respect for - different faiths and cultural diversity, and the extent to which they understand, accept, respect and celebrate diversity, as shown by their tolerance and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities British Values Core Values Tools for Learning Respect, Tolerance Friendship, Trust, Respect, Responsibility Learning with others, Improving own learning and performance, Thinking skills